The smutty version of this story is on AO3. Same username, same title.

 "You singlehandedly confirmed that I: regularly drink at your bar, protect you, saved your life, and that my interest in you was the catalyst for the Schultz coup," she stared at him, wide eyed, as he worked himself into a rant that was quickly escalating into a flat out roar.

-"Followed by an absolutely stunning admission of weakness in which you admit you think about running away from me on a regular fucking basis.
+"Followed by an absolutely stunning admission of weakness in which you admit you thinking about running away from me on a regular fucking basis.
 And then," she winced as he finally reached full volume, which for Harv, was pretty fucking loud considering how close he was, "you have the alarming stupidity to admit to arguing with me and walking away from it unharmed."

 By the time he finished, he was practically seething and she had flattened her head back against the chair in an unconscious effort to put as much distance between them as she could.
 It didn't help.
 He leaned in until their faces were inches apart, "do you know that last time I put so much effort into keeping someone alive?"
 For once in her life, Mack kept her mouth shut at what seemed very much like a rhetorical question.